POCUMTUCK STATE OF MIND

 Julius Gy.
 Fábos and the METLAND Framework

 Julius Gy.
-Fábos arrived at the University of Massachusetts Amherst in the 1960s and spent the following decades systematizing McHarg’s intuition into the METLAND methodology — Metropolitan Landscape Planning — one of the first computer-assisted GIS frameworks for multi-variable landscape analysis.
+Fábos arrived at the University of Massachusetts Amherst in the 1960s and spent the following decades systematizing McHarg's intuition into the METLAND methodology — Metropolitan Landscape Planning — one of the first computer-assisted GIS frameworks for multi-variable landscape analysis in the United States.
 Fábos developed weighted overlay analysis, network connectivity assessment, and scalability as design tools.
-He developed these tools in western Massachusetts, in the very landscape that becomes Pocumtuck State Park.
+He developed these tools in western Massachusetts, in the very landscape that becomes Pocumtuck State of Mind.
+The UMass lineage is not background.
+It is the skeleton the methodology runs on.
+When this thesis applies METLAND at corridor scale across four counties and two intersecting corridors, it completes work begun in those studios decades ago.

 Jack Ahern and the Threshold of Resilience